 5. Bake in the oven, uncovered, for about 30 minutes, until the edges are slightly golden and the cheese is thoroughly melted.
 Remove from the oven and stir with a large spoon.
 Let stand for 10 minutes.
 Serve immediately.

-If bringing this to a party, you can make it in advance.
+Bringing this to a party?
+You can make it in advance.
 Just wrap it up tightly and keep it in the fridge until you are ready to go.
 Bake this at the location and serve immediately.
-If you would like to freeze this, you should bake it for about 10 to 15 minutes longer because, well, it's frozen.
+If you would like to freeze this, you should bake it for about 10 to 15 minutes longer because, well, it’s frozen.
 If you need to place it back in the oven to thoroughly heat, do that!

 If using a regular blender you might want to soak your cashews overnight or for at least a few hours to make it easier for them to be blended up smoothly.
 I have a high-speed blender because I’m fancy, so I don’t have to fret about this.

 Please chop up the cheese slices so that the blender has a fair chance at blending everything until smooth.
 If your blender cannot handle this, then you might have to melt everything in a saucepan first and pour that over the noodles.
 I didn’t have a problem with this.
 And before you ask, you must blend the cheeses up so that it melts effectively.
 The traditional recipe usually melts the sauce on the stovetop before adding to the noodles.
 My goal was to skip that step as to not dirty another pot.
 Use your best judgment.

 If you do not serve this immediately, you will lose that velvety smooth texture and it will start to coagulate.
 This is totally ok and actually happens to regular macaroni and cheese.
 If you’d like to make it smooth again, you can add some more cashew cream or nondairy milk and heat it back up, mixing it well.
 But this is a pain.
 And it still won’t look as good as it does when you first bake it.
 So just eat it immediately.
 You shouldn’t have a problem doing that.